-No registration is required (with a few exceptions) for orientation workshops.
+No registration is required (with a few exceptions) for workshops.
 Please be on time to the workshops (NO MICHIGAN TIME!).
 Workshop presentations/handouts will not be provided at the workshops.
 Please save your questions for the workshops.

 This workshop will answer questions about starting a bank account, writing a U.S. check, using your bank account, keeping track of your money, protecting yourself from “identity theft,” ongoing financial issues, and different kinds of banks and accounts.
 A representative from TCF Bank, the official MCard bank, will be on-hand to answer any banking questions you may have.

 This workshop is co-sponsored by PNC Bank.